 There are 3 main dates that should be noted:

-- Documentary and risk-based identity and physical checks on medium risk animal products, plants, plant products and high-risk food and feed of non-animal origin from Ireland will be introduced at ports on the west coast of Great Britain (the date for the commencement of physical checks for non-qualifying goods moving from the island of Ireland will be confirmed in autumn 2023).
+• Documentary and risk-based identity and physical checks on medium risk animal products, plants, plant products and high-risk food and feed of non-animal origin from Ireland will be introduced at ports on the west coast of Great Britain.

-There are 3 TOM risk categories for food imports defined by the UK Government, depending on country of origin and product definition.
+There are 3 BTOM risk categories for food imports defined by the UK Government, depending on country of origin and product definition.
 The categories include:

 For pre-notification of consignments on the UK IPAFFs, it is a requirement for all food businesses to be registered on TRACES (The Trade Control and Expert System).